Ssentiago/Ssentiago/README.md

 ## 🚀 My Projects

-Here are some of the key repositories I’m actively working on:
+Here are some of my the key repositories:

 ### [Mermaid Zoom Drag](https://github.com/gitcpy/mermaid-zoom-drag)

-I am lead developer and collaborator on this project.

 This project provides functionality for managing and interacting with Mermaid diagrams.